Governors

 Previously Mr. Robson Brown was a Principal and Portfolio Manager at CBRE Investment Management and its predecessor firms, and worked in various real estate research and analyst positions at UBS and Citigroup.
 He is a Board member of the European Public Real Estate Association (EPRA) and also serves on the EPRA Reporting & Accounting Committee.
 He is a member of the Institute of Chartered Accountants in England & Wales, and has a MA from St John’s College, Cambridge.

-Simon is a member of the Finance and Resources Committee
+Simon is a member of the Finance and Resources Committee and serves as our Lead Governor for Health and Safety.

 Andrew De Silva